ordinals/ord/README.md

 }
 ```

+If the coinbase transaction underpays the block subsidy or fees, those
+satoshis, along with their ordinal numbers, are destroyed and taken out of
+circulation.

 The `find` command, as of yet unfinished, gives the current outpoint containing
-a given satoshi as of a given height:
+the satoshi with a given ordinal at a given height:

 ```
-$ sat-tracker find --blocksdir ~/.bicoin/blocks 0 0
+$ ord find --blocksdir ~/.bicoin/blocks 0 0
 4a5e1e4baab89f3a32518a88c31bc87f618f76673e2cc77ab2127b7afdeda33b:0
 ```

 ## Traits

-Satoshis have traits, based on their number.
+Satoshis have traits, based on their ordinal.

 NB: Traits should be considered *UNSTABLE*.
 In particular, the satoshis with
 short names will not be available for quite some time, which might be desirable
 to fix, and would require an overhaul of the name trait.

-The `traits` command prints out the traits of a given satoshi:
+The `traits` command prints out the traits of the satoshi with the given
+ordinal:

 ```
-$ sat-tracker traits 0
+$ ord traits 0
 even
 square
 cube